Skip to main content

 Online test: Results are typically communicated within a few business days through your IRCC online account or via email.

 If you passed, your application moves to the next processing stage.
-If you failed, IRCC will schedule a retake (see our guide on retaking the test).
+If you failed, IRCC will schedule a retake — see our guide on [what happens if you fail the citizenship test](/blog/what-to-do-fail-citizenship-test).
+You needed [15/20 (75%) to pass](/blog/citizenship-test-score-pass-mark).

 Step 2: Continued Processing (1–3 Months)